 The last thing you want as a newbie investor is to sell out of a newly purchased investment because you were hit with a curveball expense.
 Have at least three to six months’ worth of living expenses set aside before even thinking about investing in the stock market.

-Though mass media and television may give off this perception that investing requires impeccable timing and finding the next hidden gem of a company — both of these are flat-out wrong!
+Though mass media and television may give off this perception that investing requires impeccable timing and finding the next hidden gem of a company, both of these are flat-out wrong!

 All investors, experienced or inexperienced, should keep it simple.
 This can be considered “boring” because there is no guessing about when or where to invest.
 A portfolio compiled of low-index funds is a firm foundation for a newbie investor.

-The reasons to utilize it, however, are compelling: lowering your taxes, boosting your return on investments, getting a head start on your estate planning (via beneficiary selection), and, in most states, protected retirement assets from creditors.
-That would be the condo my husband and I bought at the height of the housing market bubble.
-Between home improvements, homeowner association dues, mortgage interest, and the decrease in value, we lost nearly $40,000 on that unit before we were finally rid of it.
+There is a lot of hesitation from young investors to access their retirement accounts out of fear that they won’t have the funds later down the line.
+The reasons to utilize it, however, are compelling; lowering your taxes, boosting your return on investments, getting a head start on your estate planning (via beneficiary selection) and in most states, protected retirement assets from creditors.
+That would be the condo that I bought at the height of the housing market bubble.
+Between home improvements, homeowner association dues, mortgage interest and the decrease in value, I lost nearly $40,000 on that unit before I was finally able to get rid of it.

-And then there was my foray into individual stock picking and volume trading, which mercifully lasted only a year before I lost a few thousand dollars, and learned about portfolio management, asset allocation, and risk tolerance.
+And then there was my foray into individual stock picking and volume trading, which mercifully lasted only a year before I lost a few thousand dollars, and learned about portfolio management, asset allocation and risk tolerance.

 You see, when it comes to investing, I’ve made tons of mistakes.
 I’ve lost plenty of money.
 However, my mistakes are a small price to pay for an early financial education.
 Thanks to my bad investments, I know something that most investors never learn.
 Investing is hard.